-Today, we will learn how to implement Floating Action Button (FAB) APIs in Jetpack Compose.
+In this article, we’ll learn how to implement Floating Action Button (FAB) in Jetpack Compose with the help of examples.

 What is a Floating Action Button in Android?